 Error: Unable to locate config file or config directory.
 Perhaps you need to create a new site.

-What is your working directory?
+Did you confirm your working directory?
 It should be

 failed to extract shortcode: template for shortcode "children" not foundor theme doesn’t seem right?

-Have you ran
+Have you run

 git submodule update?